 The implementation of the BBIN MVA would not only improve the country’s economy by expanding trade, but also improve the local economies of the corridors through which trade is carried out.
-The seamless movement of vehicles within the sub-region would eliminate time consuming procedures and reduce logistics costs of transshipments, making trade more efficient.
-Similarly, the initiative also facilitates multi-model transport opportunities such as integrated roadways, railways and inland waterways further reducing trade costs and carbon emissions at the same time.
-Facilitation of such connectivity would definitely open up various doors for Nepal may it be improvement of sustainable supply chains, access to bigger markets for local MSMEs, expansion of Nepal’s electricity export market, or increased inflow of foreign investment and technology transfer.
+The seamless movement of vehicles within the sub-region would eliminate time-consuming procedures and reduce logistics costs of transshipments, making trade more efficient.
+Similarly, the initiative also facilitates multi-modal transport opportunities such as integrated roadways, railways, and inland waterways further reducing trade costs and carbon emissions at the same time.
+Facilitation of such connectivity would definitely open up various doors for Nepal may it be the improvement of sustainable supply chains, access to bigger markets for local MSMEs, expansion of Nepal’s electricity export market, or increased inflow of foreign investment and technology transfer.

 Challenges for Nepal

-- Private-public collaboration: The lack of coordinated efforts between the private sector and government agencies to improve sustainability and resilience of supply chains can be taken as a bottleneck for enhancing multi-modal connectivity.
-Lack of incentives, initiative or support from the government to facilitate the capacity of private stakeholders to build sustainable and resilient supply chains by improving necessary infrastructure for seamless connectivity and trade procedures creates challenges for improving trade and connectivity.
-Collaboration and coordination between the private and public sector to increase involvement of relevant stakeholders while identifying the working modalities and policies is extremely low as per private stakeholders.
-Facilitating the private sector by promoting PPP model projects is necessary to formalize cross border trade, which is largely informal at the moment.
+Private-public collaboration: The lack of coordinated efforts between the private sector and government agencies to improve the sustainability and resilience of supply chains can be taken as a bottleneck for enhancing multi-modal connectivity.
+Lack of incentives, initiative, or support from the government to facilitate the capacity of private stakeholders to build sustainable and resilient supply chains by improving necessary infrastructure for seamless connectivity and trade procedures creates challenges for improving trade and connectivity.
+Collaboration and coordination between the private and public sectors to increase the involvement of relevant stakeholders while identifying the working modalities and policies are extremely low as per private stakeholders.
+Facilitating the private sector by promoting PPP model projects is necessary to formalize cross-border trade, which is largely informal at the moment.

 The Way Forward